Mischling: Mischlinge recruitment into the Organization Todt

 Organization Todt served as a civil and military-based engineering program that was named after its founder, Fritz Todt.
 This group became notorious for utilizing forced labor to develop large-scaled constructional projects throughout Germany and Nazi-occupied territories.
 Beginning in the autumn of 1944, between 10,000 and 20,000 half-Jews (Mischlinge) and persons related to Jews by a so-called mixed marriage were recruited into special units of the Organisation Todt.

 Jewish Mischlinge in German-occupied Europe

 While the classifications of Mischling also applied in occupied Western and Central Europe, and were well-documented for the Netherlands and Protectorate Bohemia and Moravia, this was not the case in Eastern Europe.
 Persons who would have been deemed Jewish Mischlinge, in the East were classified as Jews in German-annexed Poland (Danzig-West Prussia, Warthegau, etc.), German-occupied Poland (General Government), German-occupied parts of the Soviet Union, and the German-occupied Soviet-annexed Baltic/Eastern Polish territories.
 Consequently, an unknown number of Christians of recent Jewish background from Poland and other occupied territories, primarily Catholics or Eastern Orthodox in this case, were killed as "Jewish" in the Holocaust.
+Dr. Richard Harvey estimated that of 776,000 "full Jews" who identified as practicing Christians in Europe during World War II, approximately 396,000 (51%) died in the Holocaust.
+222,000 survived (29%), while the fate of 158,000 (20%) remains unknown.